kubernetes-sigs/gateway-api/site-src/guides/tls.md

 #### Using System Certificates

-In this example, the `BackendTLSPolicy` is configured to use system certificates to connect with a TLS-encrypted upstream connection to the pod called `dev-pod`, with hostname `dev-pod.example.com`, and served by the service called `dev-service`.
+In this example, the `BackendTLSPolicy` is configured to use system certificates to connect with a TLS-encrypted upstream connection where Pods backing the `dev` Service are expected to serve a valid certificate for `dev.example.com`.

 ```yaml
 {% include 'experimental/v1alpha2/backendtlspolicy-system-certs.yaml' %}